xuan-liang/ggmatplot/Paper/paper.md

 ET: I don't think we should mention long/wide -- there's more nuance than that.
 -->

 The `ggmatplot`, built upon `ggplot2`, is an R-package that allows quick plotting across the columns of matrices or data with the result returned as a `ggplot` object.
-The package is inspired by the function `matplot()` in the core R `graphics` system -- as such, `ggmatplot`  may be considered as a `ggplot` version of `matplot` with the benefits of customising the plots as any other `ggplot` objects via `ggplot2` functions, as well as offering several other plotting types that are not immediately available from `matplot` directly, such as comparative violin plots.
+The package is inspired by the function `matplot()` in the core R `graphics` system -- as such, `ggmatplot` may be considered as a `ggplot` version of `matplot`, with the benefits of customising the plots as any other `ggplot` objects via `ggplot2` functions, as well as offering several other plotting types that are not immediately available from `matplot` directly e.g., comparative violin plots.

 # Statement of need

 Input data to construct plots with `ggplot2` require data to be organised in a manner that maps data columns to aesthetic elements.
 This generally works well where data is tidied in a long rectangular form, often referred to as "tidy data" [@Wickham2014-gy], where each row represents an observational unit, each column represents a variable, and each cell represents a value.
-In some cases, what constitutes a variable (or observational unit), and hence a column (or row), in tidy data can be dependent upon interpretation or downstream interest (e.g. Tables \ref{tab:tab1} and \ref{tab:tab2} can be both considered as tidy data), but a clear violation of tidy data principles is when the column names contain data values, e.g. Table \ref{tab:tab3} contains months of the year across a number of column names.
+However, in some cases what constitutes a variable (or observational unit), and hence a column (or row), in tidy data can be dependent upon interpretation or downstream interest (e.g. Tables \ref{tab:tab1} and \ref{tab:tab2} can both be considered as tidy data), but a clear violation of tidy data principles is when the column names contain data values, e.g. Table \ref{tab:tab3} contains months of the year across a number of column names.

 \begin{table}